Speakers

 Prof. Yingwah Teh, University of Malaya, Malaysia

-Abstract: As a highly accomplished computer scientist and data mining expert with over 35 years of experience, he has demonstrated exceptional leadership, expertise, and vision in the field.
+Biography: As a highly accomplished computer scientist and data mining expert with over 35 years of experience, he has demonstrated exceptional leadership, expertise, and vision in the field.

 Over the course of my career, he has achieved numerous successes and made significant contributions to the industry.
 He began as an entry-level computer programmer in 1988 and advanced to become a Professor of Data Mining at the Faculty of Computer Science and Information Technology at the University of Malaya.
 He obtained my tertiary academic qualifications from Oklahoma City University and the University of Malaya, and he has published more than 90 academic papers in top-tier journals, including Information Fusion and the International Journal of Information Management.